What Is a Nutraceutical Merchant Account?

 If you’re serious about scaling your nutraceutical brand, a dedicated high-risk merchant account isn’t optional; it’s essential.

 Nothing builds more trust like real-world results at QuadraPay.
-We have helped hundreds of high-risk businesses, and these include many nutraceutical brands.
+We have helped many of nutraceutical brands.
 We have helped them overcome payment challenges and scale nationally as well as globally.
 We respect the confidentiality of our clients and partners.
 The following case study represents an actual success story from a US based herbal supplement merchant.

 Due to non-disclosure agreements with our acquiring partners, we are unable to publicly share the merchant’s name.